vivekrmishra/barclaysProject/README.md

 # Reason for the architechture:

 1. User enter the command through cell phone to add, sell, delete, or fetch items.
 Rest Service has been created to consume the messages
 2. Every command requires the manipulation of data, like if the the item has been sold, number of tables will be updated.
-The due to heavy beckend usage, decision was taken to do the logic in stored procs.
+The due to heavy backend usage, decision was taken to do the logic in stored procs.
 It helps in one time DB conection and all transactions to perfomed in DB layer.

 Another alternate to above design can be usage of Spring Transaction Management, or even Hibernate, but above design aims to reduce the interfacing between Java and DB layer.